ptrjst/flashcards/Ruby/Rails.md

 Create a file called `restart.txt` in the `tmp` folder of your Rails application.
 From inside the root of your Rails app:

 `touch tmp/restart.txt`

+### How can you use routes in the Rails console?

+You first need to include the URL helpers:

+	include Rails.application.routes.url_helpers

+Now you can use them:

+	> root_path
+	=> "/"